NxPKG/khulnasoft-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-primary/_index.md

 ## Availability

-Outgoing zone transfers are available to Enterprise customers who are currently using Cloudflare as their [authoritative DNS provider](/dns/zone-setups/full-setup/).
+Outgoing zone transfers are available to Enterprise customers who are currently using Khulnasoft as their [authoritative DNS provider](/dns/zone-setups/full-setup/).
 For more details on activation and pricing, contact your account team.

 ## Notes

-If you use [Cloudflare Load Balancing](/load-balancing/), only proxied Load Balancer DNS records will be transferred.
+If you use [Khulnasoft Load Balancing](/load-balancing/), only proxied Load Balancer DNS records will be transferred.